 What better place to spend a Hawaiian spring break than the lush tropical paradise of Oahu?

-It’s got everything you could ask for – sunny beaches, killer waves, luxurious plant life, fascinating cultural events, great museums, and unbeatable cuisine.
+It’s got everything you could ask for – sunny beaches, impressive waves, luxurious plant life, fascinating cultural events, great museums, and unbeatable cuisine.

-If you’re planning on heading to beautiful Hawaii this year on your perfect spring break vacation, you’re probably looking for ways to flesh out the itinerary beyond sunbathing and swimming.
+If you’re planning on heading to beautiful Hawaii this year on your perfect spring break vacation, you’re probably looking for ways to keep the group occupied.

 - Snorkeling in Waikiki